UniversalSuperBox/ttv-static-site/content/en/closet.md

 Our next event is scheduled for November 8th and 9th, 2025.

-On August 8, the event runs from 2PM to 7PM.
+On November 8, the event runs from 2PM to 7PM.

-On August 9, the event runs from 10AM until 2PM.
+On November 9, the event runs from 10AM until 2PM.

 Future events are announced on this page, on the CVLGBTQ Community Center's Discord server, and other CVLGBTQ channels.